savashn/ecewo-docs/src/content/docs/docs/introduction.md

 description: Documentation of Ecewo — A modern microframework for web development in C
 ---

-Ecewo is a modern and developer-friendly backend framework for C that handles the complexities of C programming and lets you build backends with ease — inspired by the simplicity of Express.js.

 ## Table of Contents

 1. [Getting Started](/docs/getting-started)